Gravity-Rail/railbot/README.md

 cd $RAILBOT_WS/src
 ```

 On Linux you would run `rosdep` right now, but on MacOS we don't.
-We use `brew` and `conda` to install system-level dependencies instead.
+We use `brew` and `micromamba` (or `conda`, if you prefer) to install system-level dependencies instead.

 Now let's symlink our source into the workspace.